Political status of Nagorno-Karabakh: Azerbaijan

-Azerbaijan does not officially recognize the Republic of Artsakh; however, in a 2016 interview, current Azerbaijani President Aliyev offered a status of "an autonomous republic" to Nagorno-Karabakh, if Armenian troops withdraw from the surrounding regions.
+Azerbaijan refused to recognize the Republic of Artsakh; however, in a 2016 interview, Azerbaijani President Ilham Aliyev offered Nagorno-Karabakh the status of "an autonomous republic" if Armenian troops withdrew from the surrounding regions.
 This was the first time that an Azerbaijani leader had used the word "republic" to refer to the Armenian-controlled enclave.
 The U.S. Co-Chair of the OSCE Minsk Group praised these remarks as move to open "discussions on status."
 However, since the 2020 Nagorno-Karabakh War, Azerbaijan no longer promises any special status or autonomy to ethnic Armenians who live in Nagorno-Karabakh.